 Set Current Location

 McSorley's is a Cooper Union landmark that first opened sometime around the Civil War.
 It is one of the oldest continuously operating bars in the city.
 McSorley's serves two kinds of beer, McSorley's Lager and McSorley's Cream Stock Ale, and they are served two mugs at a time.
 Inside, you'll find sawdust on the floor and historic bric-à-brac alongside photos and news clippings.
-The menu is simple, with appetizers such as crackers, cheese and onions.
-The food is a tad spartan, but it's probably because there isn't a kitchen in this archaic establishment.
+The menu is simple, with appetizers such as hearty cheese plates.
+Just be sure to keep the pub's centuries-old motto in mind: "Be Good or Be Gone!"

 Established in 1795, The Bell in Hand Tavern has the distinction of being the oldest continuously-operating tavern in America.
 This bi-level restaurant and bar features nightly live music and karaoke Tuesdays for added entertainment.
 The uniquely designed rooms have a character of its own and are used for private as well as corporate functions.
 The pub has a impressive list of draft as well as bottle beers apart from cocktail specials.
 Nosh on the tasty American fare along with your choice drink while listening to some music.
 Surely you will enjoy this historic place that has been entertaining the locals for centuries now.